Noxsios/vai/site/content/docs/workflow-syntax.md

 - `input`: grabs the value passed to the task
   - If the task is top-level (called via CLI), `with` values are received from the `--with` flag.
-  - If the task is called from another task, `with` values are passed from the parent task.
+  - If the task is called from another task, `with` values are passed from the calling step.
 - `default`: sets a default value if the input is not provided

 The `with` map is then mapped to the steps's environment variables, with key names being transformed to standard environment variable names (uppercase, with underscores).